Last updated on September 11th, 2025 at 08:06 pm

 Rahn continued his research, but as the Nazi’s grip on power tightened, Rahn soon realized that he didn’t fit in with the SS.

-As a result, his books received no following and hijacked by the SS as they inserted their agendas and propaganda into his work to use it as a tool for their purposes.
+As a result, his books received no following and were hijacked by the SS as they inserted their own propaganda into them.

 Rahn became increasingly disillusioned with the Nazi regime and its treatment of the German people.
 He began to see the atrocities they were committing in the name of their cause.